Umbral-Tension/linux-automation/README.md

 # Linux Automation
 This is a suite of scripts that
 1. Provides convenience functionalities to make daily computing more convenient.
-2. attempts to automate the process of installing and configuring most of the software I would put on any fresh Linux installation (Debian) to make it usable to me.
+2. attempts to automate the process of installing and configuring most of the software I would put on any fresh Linux installation to make it usable to me.